Frequently asked questions

 As a member of the PSS you do not pay any administration fees or member transaction costs.
 These costs are covered by your employer (or your former employer if you are a preserved benefit member).
 We deduct investment management costs from investment earnings before determining the fund earning rate.

-The rules governing the PSS are located under Your Scheme > How PSS Works > Legislation.
+The rules governing the PSS are located under legislation.

 The ESP start date relates to the date your eligible service period (ESP) commenced and is used to calculate the various components of your superannuation lump sum payment for taxation purposes.

 Generally, your ESP is the number of days between the date you commenced your current employment (which may be earlier than the date you joined the CSS or PSS) and the date your payment is made.
 If you were formerly a CSS member who commenced membership before 1 July 1983 and you have a long service leave start date that is earlier than your PSS start date, then that earlier date applies as your ESP start date.
 Earlier periods of employment for which you paid a transfer value into the CSS or PSS are added to your ESP.